prashantva/ProgrammingAssignment2/README.md

     solution in that file.

-4. Committed my completed R file into my git repository and pushed my git branch to the GitHub repository under mt account prashantva.
+4. Committed my completed R file into my git repository and pushed my git branch to the GitHub repository under my account prashantva.

 5. Submitted to Coursera the URL to your GitHub repository that contains the completed R code for the assignment.